hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 _Image source: https://www.samformat.info/sam-format-flag_

 The **bit-wise flags are worth noting** here, as they are very helpful for giving the user a **rough understanding of the read**.
-Details such as whether the read is paired, has an alignment to the provided reference sequence or is a PCR duplicate can all be encoded into the FLAG.
+Details such as whether the read is paired, has an alignment to the provided reference sequence, or is a PCR duplicate can all be encoded into the FLAG.
 This [tool on the Broad's Website](https://broadinstitute.github.io/picard/explain-flags.html) can be very helpful for decoding the SAM FLAGs that you can encounter.

 ### Aligning reads with `bwa-mem`